How to recognize foraminal stenosis symptoms

 - Spinal arthritis

-There are several factors that can increase the risk of spinal deterioration other than age.
+There are also several lifestyle choices that can increase the risk of spinal deterioration.
 By understanding these risk factors for developing spinal stenosis, you can make daily choices to avoid them and increase your overall spine health.
-These risk factors for increased spinal deterioration include:
+Risk factors for increased spinal deterioration include: